-I have thirteen poetry books available now on Amazon and one short story collection.
-Produced by my own startup press, Crow Hollow Books, they range in price from $6 to $16.
+I have nineteen poetry books available now on Amazon, one short story collection, and one collection of essays.
+Produced by my own startup press, Crow Hollow Books, they range in price from $6 to $34.

 This is what people have been saying about Father Figures: